smcamino/smcamino.github.io/_posts/2022-07-19-Project-3-Blog-Post.md

 Welcome!
 This is the data description for the wildfire data used in my project 3 app.
 Like mentioned on the About page in the app, this data was provided by a Regional Fire Ecologist for the National Park Service and was exported by the U.S Geological Survey.
+This data was measured before, pre-burn, post-burn, and after a wildland fire occurred.

 # Data Description